My Professional Story

 4. Life Philosophy: “Give a person a fish, and you feed her for a day.
 Teach a person to fish, and you feed her for a lifetime.”

-5. Mindset: I passionately, intentionally, and mindfully practice and teach an Asset Model (as opposed to a Deficit Model) approach to living, learning, working, and being.
+5. Mindset: I mindfully practice and teach an Asset Model approach to living, learning, working, and being (as opposed to the standard, and dysfunctional deficit / scarcity model).

-6. What I Have Learned: Students have far many more skills, competencies, and abilities than they are aware of.
+6. Learning: Students have far more skills, competencies, and abilities than they are aware of.
 My life’s work, as a career counselor and educator, is to facilitate each and every student to discover and put into practice skills, values, and professional promise.
 This work is transformational.
 The work I do aspires to empower people on the inside, organically, as WHOLE people.
 That work, in turn, transforms me, humbles me, and teaches me, every single day.

-7. Life Goal: My greatest hope for each student I assist is that I teach them to think, learn, and do for themselves as individuals and responsible community members/global citizens, and pay forward in meaningful, thoughtful, and constructive ways by drawing on the socio-cultural-economic privileges they have each benefitted from.
+7. Goal: My greatest hope for each client I assist is that I facilitate their pursuit to think, learn, and do for themselves as individuals, and as responsible community members/global citizens.
+My purpose is to help clients have content knowledge and professional (soft) skills to pay forward their privilege in meaningful and purposeful ways.